DrkWithT/Project_1/docs/Protocol.md

 This document describes a mini specification of our protocol designed for Programming Project 1 of CS 4470.

 ### 2.0 Purpose:
-Provide a reliable and simple application layer protocol that fulfills connection management and usage.
-This protocol will not be text-based since extra or mixed spacing can create confusion in parsing messages.
+Provide a simple, working application layer protocol that fulfills connection management and usage.
+This protocol will be text-based too for easier debugging.

 ### 3.0 Key Ideas:
- - Protocol is binary.
+ - Protocol is text-based.
- - Connections are stateful, changing their data upon actions.
+ - Connections are stateful, depending on protocol actions and certain commands like `exit`.
- - Uses framed messages follow action code, payload.
+ - Uses framed messages are line-formatted between newline delimiters, containing action verb and an argument list.
- - Types have a special binary encoding: Type-Code, Payload
-    - Cap, Num, Bool, Str
  - A dictionary per peer should track IPs by an ID.
 It's like a phonebook the peer has to talk to its friends!

 ### 4.0 Connection Lifecycle:
  - Create -> Active -> Terminate
  - A connection is created by the `connect` command.
  - A connection is active after creation.
 It can be used for chatting during this stage, specifically by the `send` command.
- - A connection is closed by the `terminate` command.
+ - A connection is closed by the `terminate` command or on `exit`.

 ### 5.0 Protocol Types:
- - Cap (0x00): 2 bytes of `0x00 0x00` ending any message
- - Bool (0x01): byte representing true/false as `0x01 or 0x00`
- - Num (0x02): 2-byte short
- - Str (0x03): Num length N & then N ASCII characters
+ - Verb: names network action by peer
+ - Argument list: text delimited by single spaces until newline.

 ### 6.0 protocol:
 This section describes how the protocol frames messages.
 Connections are managed or used relative to some required commands.